SeaGL/seagl.github.io/_posts/2021-08-18-Lightning-Talks.md

 categories: news
 ---

-This year we’re incredibly excited to announce that we’re hosting lightning talks at SeaGL!
+We’re incredibly excited to announce that we’re hosting lightning talks at SeaGL this year!
-Think of this space as a great opportunity to learn about fun topics, or even present your own talk (maybe even for the first time!).
+Think of this space as a great opportunity to learn about fun topics, or even present your own talk.
+It's a great way to get comfortable with speaking to an audience or to explore the kernel of an idea that could become a full-length talk at SeaGL 2022!

 The lightning talks will be a series of 5 minute talks which will be pre-recorded - meaning that we can accommodate speakers from all over the world!